In many ways, the ROG Rapture GT-AX11000 Pro is the upgrade to Asus's GT-AX11000 that came out more than three years ago.

 A Wi-Fi connection between two direct parties occurs in a single band, using one fixed channel, at any given time.
 This principle applies to all existing Wi-Fi standards, up to Wi-Fi 6E.

 When a Wi-Fi band functions solely for backhauling, it's called the dedicated backhaul.
+Often, that means no other band will do this job, though that depends on the hardware.

-In a mesh system, only traditional Tri-band hardware -- those with an additional 5GHz band -- can have a dedicated backhaul band without ostracizing clients of the same band.
+In a mesh system, only traditional Tri-band hardware—those with an additional 5GHz band—can have a dedicated backhaul band without ostracizing clients of the same band.

-Generally, it's best to use network cables for backhauling -- wired backhauling.
-And that's an advantage of mesh hardware with network ports.
+Generally, it's best to use network cables for backhauling—wired backhauling, which is an advantage of mesh hardware with network ports.
 In this case, a satellite broadcaster can use its entire Wi-Fi bandwidth for front-hauling.

 In networking, network cables are always much better than wireless in speed and reliability.

-Asus GT-AX11000 Pro vs GT-AX11000: A more powerful router with multiple Multi-Gig ports
+Asus GT-AX11000 Pro vs. GT-AX11000: A more powerful router with multiple Multi-Gig ports

-Asus GT-AX11000 Pro vs GT-AX11000 vs GT-AXE11000: Hadware speciciations
+Asus GT-AX11000 Pro vs. GT-AX11000 vs. GT-AXE11000: Hardware specifications

-Full Name | Asus ROG Rapture GT-AXE11000 Tri-band Wi-Fi 6E Gaming Router | Asus ROG Rapture GT-AX11000 Pro Tri-band Wi-Fi 6 Gaming Router | Asus ROG Rapture GT-AX11000 Tri-band Wi-Fi 6 Gaming Router |
+Full Name | Asus ROG Rapture GT-AXE11000 tri-band Wi-Fi 6E Gaming Router | Asus ROG Rapture GT-AX11000 Pro Tri-band Wi-Fi 6 Gaming Router | Asus ROG Rapture GT-AX11000 tri-band Wi-Fi 6 Gaming Router |

 Wi-Fi Bandwidth | Tri-band AXE11000 | Tri-band AX11000 | Tri-band AX11000 |